 We covered some due diligence criteria above when discussing the factors that affect the monthly multiple.
 Other due diligence criteria may include how many people the business employs and whether it faces any pre-existing legal issues.

-What your due diligence checklist eventually looks like comes down to what your goal is in buying an FBA business.
+What your due diligence checklist eventually looks like comes down to what your goal is in buying an Amazon FBA business.
 If you want an entry point to e-commerce and running your own business, you may be looking to buy a five-figure or low six-figure business with a few SKUs in a niche you’re familiar with.

 Depending on your budget, you might be looking to buy an FBA business with room to expand.
 One that hasn’t been fully optimized by the current owner due to time or capital constraints.
 Your criteria will be different from those of the buyer in the previous example.
 You might be looking for distressed assets with a negative trend in profits and traffic, but that are still profitable.